Note: this is the latest in our Partnerships 101 series. You can read the others below:

 The ecosystem is made up of thousands of partner ecosystems all connected.

 Our visual mapping of the e-commerce ecosystem (below) displays all existing partnerships within a vertical and draws correlations among their direct or indirect relationships in or adjacent to their partner’s ecosystem.
 Basically, it’s one big web of connections (and a whole lot of opportunity).

-Here’s a bird’s-eye view of the e-commerce partner ecosystem.
+Here’s a bird’s-eye view of the e-commerce partner ecosystem in 2020.

 Let’s get a closer look at Shopify’s partner ecosystem.
-Shopify is a “supernode” of the ecosystem, which means that it has 50+ partners (or “nodes”).
+Shopify is a “Supernode” in the ecosystem.
+Shopify has more than 1,200 partners (or “nodes”).

 Because Shopify has partnered with so many companies that complement the functionality of its platform, Shopify has become a “stickier” technology in the B2B world—meaning, many vendors look to Shopify as their preferred e-commerce marketplace because of the company’s seamless integrations with other products or services they love.